Galleria 10 Hotel Bangkok Hotel Review

 The agent was very cordial and I was expeditiously checked in.
 Which was good as the Bangkok sun was pretty hot outside and as short as my walk was from the previous hotel, I busted a sweat.

 I turned right to take the elevators up and that area by the elevators was dimly lit.
 This dimly lit decor continued into the elevator and up to my room.
 Not sure I’m a fan of that at all.
 Also, my key only worked on my floor and the 8th floor (the hotel bar).
 This is typical of Bangkok for security purposes.
 So if you have friends on different floors, I guess you have to meet at the elevator or call before you meet up with them.

-The room is pretty big with a nice desk, closets and a larger than expected bathroom/toilet.
-My room had slanted windows with the shades drawn in an effort to keep the room cool.
 In Bangkok, once you leave the room the air conditioner cuts off as its connected to the key system.
 At the backdrop of the bed is a skyline that is the Galleria 10’s signature/logo.

 I liked the wooden floor and the model of the tuk tuk that sits above the desk which by the way is available for sale at the front desk.
 They come in red and blue colors.
 They do have suites available which actually have the bedrooms separate from the living room areas.
 There are many of these though.
 I think there was one at the end of my floor in the corner.

 I did have a flat screen TV which was mounted in the wall and can be seen clearly from the comforts of my queen sized bed.
 Sadly, my view was of the apartment building across the way, so I had to remember to draw the blinds after a shower.
 Depending on which side of the building you are on, your room may have a balcony.
 These rooms seem bigger; as a matter of fact, the bed looks like a King bed.
 The other amenities remain the same though.